 Hold up, wasn’t the PSR-E373 the best arranger keyboard?
 Well, I would recommend that one over the CTX-700, but that isn’t because it’s straight up better.

 Let’s get the biggest issue out of the way here.
 The CTX-700 doesn’t sound that good.
 Despite featuring the new AiX sound engine, Yamaha’s pianos and electric pianos sound better to my ears.

-What you do get is 600 tones though, which is just slightly higher than the 574 on the Yamaha PSR-EW300.
-I’ve discussed my own views on the quality, but will say that the electric pianos are the highlight, sounding beautiful without being cheesy.
+What you do get is 600 tones though, which is slightly less than the 622 on the Yamaha PSR-E373.
+I’ve discussed my own views on the quality but will say that the electric pianos are the highlight, sounding beautiful without being cheesy.